Kristina01111000/Drws_site/README.md

 11/6
 - Look into why the constant contact email had different text for mine and his emails

-- Make the header menu items not so far from the logo
-- Make the footer font the same size as the menu font
-- For pop up, right now have the personhood score link, make one , make it look like how i think is should look like
-- Make the self renewal system into a course, for now only for administrators

 - find out if cellphone view is good now, fix the rest of the pages if it is